manuxi/SuluAbbreviationsBundle/README.md

 </a>

 I made this bundle to have the possibility to manage abbreviations in my projects.

+This bundle contains
+- Several filters for Abbreviations Content Type
+- Link Provider
+- Sitemap Provider
+- Handler for Trash Items
+- Handler for Automation
+- Possibility to assign a contact as author
+- Twig Extension for resolving Abbreviations / get a list of Abbreviations
+- Events for displaying Activities and more...

 The abbreviations are translatable.

 Please feel comfortable submitting feature requests.
 This bundle is still in development.
 Use at own risk 🤞🏻